csrc-sdsu/mole/doc/sphinx/source/examples/Elliptic/1D/Elliptic1D-add-Scalar-BC.md

 u(1) + \frac{du(1)}{dx} = 2e
 $$

 The key difference is the implementation of the boundary condition operators.
-In [elliptic1D](https://github.com/csrc-sdsu/mole/blob/master/examples/matlab/elliptic1D.m), the RHS of the Robin operator is included on lines 26-28, yet in this example, they are built directly into the boundary conditions.
+In [elliptic1D](https://github.com/csrc-sdsu/mole/blob/master/examples/matlab/elliptic1D.m), the RHS of the Robin operator is included on lines 26-28, yet in this example, the boundary conditions are set via the `addScalarBC1D` operator.

 The true solution is